 Exams.
-There will be three (3) 50-minute in-class examinations with a maximum possible score of 100 points each and a 200-point comprehensive Final Examination during Final's Week.
-The date and time for your Final Exam will be announced once it has been scheduled.
+There will be three (3) 50-minute in-class examinations and a comprehensive Final Examination during Final's Week.
+Your Final Examination is scheduled for 2PM to 3:50PM on Wednesday, December 13.
 The time for the Final is not negotiable (except when the OSU Final Exam Overload Policy applies).
 These exams will test not only your content knowledge but also your ability to explain your thought process.